jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 ## Equipment Packs

-Rather than tracking each individual item in an equipment pack, when you need an item, haven't already used it, and it would make sense for your pack to contain it, roll a check.
+Rather than tracking each individual item in an equipment pack, when you need an item, haven't already used it, and it would make sense for your pack to contain it, roll an INT check.
 If the item is included in the pack by default (PH, 151) or if the item is listed in the Adventuring Gear table (PH, 150) and costs 5 gp or less, the DC is 10.
 If the item is included in one of the other listed packs or if the item is listed in the Adventuring Gear table and costs 25 gp or less, the DC is 15.
-If the item is listed in the Adventuring Gear table and costs 50 gp or less, the DC is 20.
-If the item is listed in the Adventuring Gear table and costs 100 gp or less, the DC is 25.
-For other items that make sense, consult your DM for the DC.
+If the item is not included in a pack but is listed in the Adventuring Gear table and costs 50 gp or less, the DC is 20; if it costs more but still less than 100 gp, the DC is 25.
+(For other items that make sense, consult your DM for the DC.)

 ## Expendable Equipment

 Rather than tracking each piece of expendable equipment, a consequence of rolling a natural 1 on a d20 is that you expend your last use of that piece of equipment.
 This rule applies to anything that is normally purchased in collections of 20 (arrows or crossbow bolts, for example), or that is intentionally purchased in a collection of 20 (20 rations or 20 diamonds as spell components, for example).
 If using the equipment does not usually trigger a roll, the DM may still call for one to see if you run out.

+OR

+Rather than tracking each individual piece of expendable equipment, you may instead purchase items in bundles and gain a corresponding usage die--d4 for a bundle of 4, d6 for 6, d8 for 8, etc. After an item from a bundle is used (or after a battle for arrows and the like), roll the bundles usage die.
+On a 1, the usage die is reduced to the next die down.
+On a 1 using a d4, the bundle is used up.

 ## Helping